The above named Article gives “an overview” of the purpose to which the “substantive contents” of which are given below.

 There are more responsibilities of running a limited company placed on the directors.

 The directors have a fiduciary duty to represent shareholders and to act in the best interest of the company.

 There are more filing requirements, annual confirmation statement, Corporation Tax returns, Accounts to Companies House and Accounts to HM Revenue & Customs.

 These come with various penalties, fines and interest for non-filing, late filing and late payments.

 Accounting fees are generally higher for Limited Companies.

-The business, directors and certain financial information will be searchable on public records such as Companies House.
+The business, its officers and certain financial information will be searchable on public records such as Companies House.